WE League

+The current (2024–25) title holders are Tokyo Verdy Beleza.

 History

 On 3 June 2020, the Japan Football Association (JFA) announced the formation of the WE League to become Japan's new top-flight, professional women's football league.
-The semi-professional Nadeshiko League would become the second level on the women's football pyramid in Japan once the WE League begins play in the autumn of 2021.
-United States-based business executive and former Japan international footballer Kikuko Okajima was announced as the WE League's inaugural chairwoman.
+The semi-professional Nadeshiko League would become the second level on the women's football pyramid in Japan once the WE League began play in the autumn of 2021.
+United States–based business executive and former Japan international footballer Kikuko Okajima was announced as the WE League's inaugural chairwoman.

-17 clubs applied to join the WE League; eight to ten of them would be admitted and the results to be announced in October 2020.
+17 clubs applied to join the WE League.
 On 15 October 2020, 11 clubs were announced as founding members of the WE League, including seven with J. League affiliations.